 Gina is a magical blend of creative and strategic, organized and explorative, focused and curious.

 Human potential, small steps, beautiful things, colour, nature, and cutting out the noise to make room for the fabulous.

 Pretense, parades (really, I don't like them), large crowds (see parades above), saying yes out of guilt, and unmade beds.

 Walking my dog, being cajoled to watch Dr. Who by my kids, playing with colours, relaxing on my deck swing, tending flowers.

-Morning pages, green tea and matcha, GF oatmeal with cardamom, yoga or boot camp, reading before bed, and colour play.
+Morning pages, Lavazza espresso, thinking instead of doing, boot camp, reading before bed, and colour play.